Why invest in Croatia Real Estate?

 Location and infrastructure

 Croatia is Mediterranean country considered to be in Central Europe, or South-Eastern part of Central Europe.
 Croatia has longest border to Bosnia and Herzegovina.
 Considered to be getaway to 500 million potential consumers living in Europe.
 With popular airports in Zagreb, Split and Dubrovnik, with more than 3 million passengers per year, Croatia is considered to be border between Western and Eastern Europe.
 With long coastline and ports in Pula, Rijeka, Zadar, Split, Ploce and Dubrovnik Croatia is extremely well connected for transporting people and cargo overseas.
 Roads are well maintained and Highway A1, connecting Zagreb with Dubrovnik (Dalmatia) is considered as one of the best in Europe.

 Business climate and taxes

-Croatian government is working a lot to become more attractive to investors with 0% profit tax in designated free trade zones, customs free for EU members, avoidance for double taxation with 55 countries and cash incentivnes for new employees.
+Croatian government is working a lot to become more attractive to investors with 0% profit tax in designated free trade zones, customs free for EU members, avoidance for double taxation with 55 countries and cash incentives for new employees.
 There is no Real Estate tax, only except when you are buying your Real Estate from private owner, which is 3% only once.
-Croatia has acces to 1 Billion Euro worth projects and investments through EU funds. and is actively working to get more projects and develop local communities and economy in general.
+Croatia has access to 1 Billion Euro worth projects and investments through EU funds. and is actively working to get more projects and develop local communities and economy in general.
 Croatian VAT is 25% and is considered as one of highest in EU, but real estate taxes are on of the lowest in EU.

 Private type of investment